 It is incredibly arrogant of any creative person--and I like to think that I am a creative person--to pick his or her own "best" work.
-Like any creative person, I look at the work I've done and make judgments.
+Like any creative type, I look at the work I've done and make judgments.
 I have my favorites.
 But "best" should be the judgment of others.

-All that said, however, I am aware of the material that has resonated with business travelers, material that has stood the test of the years, the columns that exist as more than ephemera.
+All that said, however, I am aware of the material that has resonated with business travelers, the stuff that has stood the test of the years, the columns that exist as more than ephemera.
 When you write a weekly column--or, as I have in recent years, as many as four columns a week--you live in the moment.
 You are, as they say, writing a first draft of history and you bump from moment to moment trying to make sense of the passing scene.

 These columns, I think--I hope--live beyond the moment. -- Joe Brancatelli

 I expected JoeSentMe.com to last a month until commercial publishers came to their senses after 9/11.
 That we're still here is a testament to the insanity of the commercial publishers.
 One thing we have done best in the intervening years is to write about us.
 Not airplanes or trains or automobiles or hotels.
 But us, business travelers.
 Here are some of my most interesting columns about the life on the road we've been living since 9/11.

 To me, airlines are a business tool, like a laptop or the stapler on my desk.
 Of course, it seems to me that the people who make staplers are a lot smarter than most of the people in the airline C-suites.
 And that's where I get myself into trouble.
 I see stupidity and I feel compelled to write about it.
 So here is a collection of columns about them, the airlines.
 I think it exposes them for what they are.